gurolayanlar/angularjs-starter/README.md

 [Click Demo](https://calm-journey-50267.herokuapp.com)

 #### Important Explanation
-I have added php files to publish a static website on Heroku.
-Eg .htaccess and index.php
+I have added server.js file for NodeJS application to publish a static website on Heroku.